itsMapleLeaf/ap-stuff/manual_worlds/sdvx/docs/guide.md

 ### AUTO-CLEAR

-AUTO-CLEAR items can be used to:
+An AUTO-CLEAR item can be used to:

-- Clear _both_ chart locations
+- Clear _all_ locations for a chart
 - Skip an [ANOMALY](#anomaly) trap

 Keep track of your consumed AUTO-CLEAR items elsewhere, e.g. in notepad